isomerpages/mci-corp/media-centre/press-releases/_posts/2024-03-01-post-Artificial Intelligence (AI) initiatives launched to uplift Singapore’s economic potential.md

 </li>
 <li>
 <p>To this end, the Personal Data Protection Commission (PDPC) has finalised
-its Advisory Guidelines on the use of Personal Data in AI Recommendation and Decision Systems, and published it on 1 Mar 2024.
+its <strong>Advisory Guidelines on the use of Personal Data in AI Recommendation and Decision Systems</strong>, and published it on 1 Mar 2024.
 Refer to <a href="/files/Press Releases 2024/AI___Annex_F.pdf" rel="noopener noreferrer nofollow" target="_blank">Annex F</a> for more details of these guidelines.</p>
 <p></p>
 </li>
 <li>